Skip to Content

 Each professional society in the Dwight Look College of Engineering may send a representative to SEC meetings.
 These society representatives are full members in SEC.
 They act as liaisons between the societies and the Council.
 As representatives, they speak for their societies when they voice an opinion on an issue concerning the college.

-Previous Month July 2008 Next Month
+Previous Month November 2024 Next Month

 S M T W R F S